Are about creation. Why the earth/sea/day are as they are, who runs the world and how. Myths explain.

 Some fairy tales are ancient; others are modern.
 The tradition of the modern fairy tale began with Uncle David’s Nonsensical Story in Catherine Sinclair’s Holiday House.

-Are about the achievements of real or imaginary heroes — battles long ago.
+Are about the achievements of real or imaginary heroes — big struggles long ago.

 Is a modern form, belonging to the age of the novel.
 There are many different subcategories of fantasy.
 Overlaps with fairytales, though fantasy tends to be long while fairy tales are brief.
 Has tended to be a British speciality, at least in the 19th Century.
 Fantasy from newer countries have gone more for stories about contemporary life, though globalisation means the distinction is now less marked.